 Let’s face it: staying on top of your digital life can be a nightmare these days.
-The average person has more than 90 online accounts to manage, according to recent figures.
-By 2020, this number is expected to balloon to over 200.
+The average person has dozens – if not hundreds – of online accounts to manage, each of which requires its own username and password.

 Having robust login credentials is essential for protecting your identity and ensuring your data stays out of the hands of the bad guys.
 However, there’s simply no way to mentally keep track of all these passwords (particularly if you’re being a good digital citizen and using unique alphanumeric combinations for every single password).